 While the present study had the benefit of being able to compare feedback and no feedback conditions within the same counseling centers, the study did not randomize clients into each condition and had no control available for the effect of time over the four years the data were collected.
-Only centers were included in the study that contributed data for all four years, providing for some control for systematic differences between centers; however, other center policies or characteristics may have changed over the four years data were collected, introducing within center variance unrelated to the CCAPS feedback system.
-Centers also likely experienced some degree of therapist turnover during this time, which would have resulted in some but not all of the same clinicians being included in both conditions.
+The same centers were included in both feedback conditions, which provided some control for systematic differences between centers, but center policies or characteristics may have changed over the four years data were collected, introducing within center variance unrelated to the CCAPS feedback system.
+Similarly, centers also likely experienced some degree of therapist turnover during this time, which would have resulted in some but not all of the same clinicians being included in both conditions.
 Differences in therapists likely introduced additional variance not related to the feedback condition.
-Additionally, each center chose how to introduce the new CCAPS report within their center and this was likely done differently at each center.
-No information was collected on how the new CCAPS was introduced, and although training material for the new feedback system was available, no information was collected at each center on if and how it was used.
+The lack of control for these sources of variance represent a limitation in the ability to isolate the effect of feedback but provide greater external validity for the actual impact of the CCAPS feedback system on client outcomes in CCMH centers.

 Another limitation is related to the CCAPS instrument itself.
 As noted in the methods, several of the subscales experience ceiling effects, in which clients start high enough on the subscale that they are not able to go off track or deteriorate.
 This necessitated the exclusion of highly distressed clients from analyses of deterioration on these subscales.
 While the scale was not able to capture deterioration in these clients, they may still have been getting worse during treatment.
 The limited range of each subscale may have also impacted the ability to find a stronger effect of feedback for more severe clients, as previous studies have found.